I often get asked for book recommendations. I think that making a regular reading habit is one of the best investments that you can make in yourself.

 A Sound Beginning by Julie Dorsey-Oskerka, Patricia Rattray & Rebecca Cann

 This step-by-step book, including a CD of calming piano music, is a 14-day program designed to make it easy for anyone to prevent mistakes and create a positive start from the very first day you bring your new dog home.
 Safely introduce kids, new adults, other pets, and establish a routine that will build trust and confidence to last a lifetime…setting your dog up for success!

 Adam’s Task, by Vicki Hearne

-Drawing on an eclectic range of influences—Nietzsche, T. S. Eliot, Disney animal trainer William Koehler, and Genesis from the Bible, among others—Hearne writes in contemplative, exploratory, and brilliant prose as she interweaves personal anecdotes with philosophy.
-Hearne develops an entirely new system of animal training that contradicts modern animal behavioral research and that, as her examples show, is astonishingly effective.
+Drawing on an eclectic range of influences—Nietzsche, T. S. Eliot, Disney animal trainer William Koehler, and Genesis from the Bible, Hearne writes in contemplative, exploratory, and brilliant prose as she interweaves personal anecdotes with philosophy.
+Hearne develops an entirely new animal training system that contradicts modern animal behavioral research and that, as her examples show, is astonishingly effective.

 Widely praised, highly influential, and now with a new foreword by New York Times bestselling author Karen Joy Fowler, Adam’s Task will make every trainer, animal psychologist, and animal-lover stop, think, and question.

 For the Love of a Dog by Patricia McConnell